Legion-Expansion/Legion-Expansion/README.md

 | xankar          | Playtester                         |

+# Translations

+If you would like to help translate the Legion Expansion to your local language then please look at [the translation project](https://poeditor.com/join/project/XsDmbbwns2).

+If a translation is currently empty but you're not 100% on the translation you're entering then please [mark it as fuzzy](https://poeditor.com/kb/fuzzy-translations).
+It's better to have a translation than no translation, but marking it as fuzzy will let others know they should review it.

 # Legion Expansion Development

 Please do not commit untested or broken files to the master or development branches, create a feature branch or fork the repository.